 Online security is a top priority for Revolut, and it has plenty of tools in place to keep you safe while banking on the go.
-All Revolut accounts are FDIC-insured through its partner banks.

 Pros & Cons

-- Great for international travelers
+- Perks for international travelers

-- Automatic discounts and rewards
+- Cashback rewards

-- High monthly fees for premium accounts
+- High monthly fees for premium plans

 - No physical locations